Mosel & Saar

 Overview

 On this bike and barge tour in Germany, highlights abound.
-Cycle back in time and visit the Roman villas and public baths along the Mosel and Saar Rivers.
-In Trier, visit the Porta Nigra or "Black Gate ".
-This ancient gateway is one of the most well known monuments from the Roman era.
+Cycle back in time and explore the Roman legacy of this region, including the ancient gateway of the Porta Nigra.

-On day three you go literally beyond the border on a short detour to the Grand Duchy of Luxembourg.
+On day three, you go beyond the border on a short detour to the Grand Duchy of Luxembourg.

 The tour also leads through one of Germany's best wine-growing areas.
-Get acquainted with the excellent but uncomplicated wines from the Saar and the ‘Spitzenweinen’ along the Mosel like the ‘Zeller Schwarze Katz’.
+Get acquainted with the excellent but uncomplicated wines from this region, featuring Riesling, the queen of the grapes, dating back to the 15th century.

 Highlights